-2) Factory settings for devices with supply voltages DC 110 V
+$^{2)}$ Factory settings for devices with rated supply voltage DC 110 V

-3) Factory settings for devices with rated supply voltages of 110 V DC to 250 V DC
+&lt;sup>3) Factory settings for devices with rated supply voltages of 220 V DC to 250 V DC

 I/O-5 module

 Check the set rated currents of the current input transformers here.
 All jumpers must be set for one rated current, i.e. respectively one jumper (X61 to X63) for each input transformer and additionally the common jumper X60.